"Pretty Damn Quick"

 Track bike pedals are Look Keos.
 If you don't have cleats to match these then you will need to wear sports shoes and ride in toe clips.
 YOU CANNOT CHANGE THE PEDALS.
 Please ensure your laces are double knotted and tucked into the shoe.
 You can always buy the compatible Look cleats from the velodrome reception on the day.

-Cost is £10.40 for bike hire, payable at reception on the day.
+Cost of bike hire is £10.80 for adults and £5.40 for children, payable at reception on the day.

 Helmets can also be hired from the velodrome.